 I love elephants—and so does Katherine Roy!
-With lush watercolor illustrations full of feeling and dynamism, Roy show us how a newborn elephant learns to survive and thrive, guided by her extended family deftly weaving in scientific details about elephants’ social behavior, anatomy and their role in the ecosystem. [picture book, ages 7 and up]
+With lush watercolor illustrations full of feeling and dynamism, Roy shows us how a newborn elephant learns to survive and thrive, guided by her extended family deftly weaving in scientific details about elephants’ social behavior, anatomy, and their role in the ecosystem. [picture book, ages 7 and up]

 Here’s Roy’s video showing an elephant’s trunk is a swiss army knife of tools: arm, shower, nose—it can be strong and delicate.

 7. I, Fly: The Buzz About Flies and How Awesome They Are by Bridget Heos, illustrated by Jennifer Plecas